 Who: Rotary brings together the kind of people who step forward to take on important issues for local communities worldwide.
-Rotary members hail from a range of professional backgrounds; doctors, artists, small business owners and stay-at-home parents all call themselves Rotarians.
+Rotary members hail from a range of professional backgrounds; doctors, artists, small business owners and executives all call themselves Rotarians.
 Rotary connects these unique perspectives, and helps leverage its members' expertise to improve lives everywhere.